aff3ct/aff3ct/doc/sphinx/source/user/simulation/parameters/sim/sim.rst

    :Default: 2
    :Examples: ``--sim-crc-start 1``

-Set the number of simulation iteration needed before starting the CRC checking in the turbo demodulation process.
+Set the number of simulation iterations to proceed before starting the |CRC|
+checking in the turbo demodulation process.
+It reduces the number of false positive |CRC| detections.

-.. note:: Available only for BFERI simulations.
+.. note:: Available only for ``BFERI`` simulation type (c.f. the :ref:`sim-sim-type` parameter).

 .. _sim-sim-ite: